danascheider/skyrim_inventory_management/docs/canonical_models/canonical-models.md

 While there are no fields common to every canonical model, there are a few that are worth mentioning as common to most.
 These fields are present on every canonical model except `Canonical::Property` and `Canonical::RawMaterial`.
 (They are not defined on the pseudo-canonical models `AlchemicalProperty`, `Spell`, `Enchantment`, and `Power`.)
 Each of these columns is a boolean and is required to have a non-`NULL` value.

+#### `add_on`

+The `add_on` field indicates whether the item is part of the base game or an add-on/DLC.
+If the value is `"base"`, the item is included with the base game.
+Currently-supported add-on values are:

+* `base`
+* `dragonborn`
+* `dawnguard`
+* `hearthfire`

+#### `max_quantity`

+The `max_quantity` integer field represents the maximum quantity of a given item obtainable in the game.
+A `NULL` value indicates that there is no maximum.
+This is the most common value since most items are either potentially purchasable, dropped as random loot, or respawn in one or more locations.
+Note that the `Canonical::Property` model does not include this field.

 #### `purchasable`

 The `purchasable` field indicates whether an item can be purchased from a merchant or other NPC.
 Having a `purchasable` value of `true` does not mean that an item will be consistently or frequently available from merchants - it only means that it's worth checking with merchants if you're looking for it.

+#### `collectible`

+The `collectible` field (boolean) indicates that an item is both obtainable (like all items included in SIM) and can be retained after any associated quest concludes.
+This value is set to `false` if an item must be used up or relinquished in the course of a quest (unless it is obtainable after, such as by killing the NPC it was given to and looting the body).
+Note that the `Canonical::Property` model does not include this field.

 #### `unique_item`